 - Keep your bed linens dry.

 - If you’re sweating a lot, bathe at least once a day to soothe your skin and for good hygiene.

 - Help the patient keep clothes and bed linens dry.

-- Check the patient’s temperature several times a day to find out if there is fever.
+- Check the patient’s temperature several times a day.
 Wait 10-15 minutes after the patient eats or drinks to check temperature.

-- Offer extra liquids to replace the fluid that is lost through sweat.
+- Offer extra liquids to replace the fluid that’s lost through sweat.

-- For comfort, offer to help the patient with a tub bath or shower if needed.
+- Offer to help the patient with a tub bath or shower if needed.

 Call the doctor if the patient:

-- Becomes dehydrated from frequent soaking sweats (See the section called "Fluids and dehydration.")
+- Becomes dehydrated from frequent soaking sweats (See the section called “Fluids (lack of) and dehydration.”)

 - Has fever of 100.5° F or higher (when taken by mouth) for more than 24 hours